zorbathut/dec/doc/documentation/justifications.md

 ### JSON5

 JSON5 is basically "JSON, with trailing commas and comments".
-It's definitely better than JSON, but support is lacking; as of today there's a single C# implementation with almost no usage and less documentation than def.
+It's definitely better than JSON, but support is lacking; as of today there's a single C# implementation with almost no usage and less documentation than dec.
 It also shares the typing issues of JSON.

 ### YAML